lesleeamoore/us_waterfalls/README.md

 ### Mapmaking Process

-The first step in process of making this map was to download the [USGS waterfall database GeoJSON file](https://doi.org/doi:10.5066/P9QQTKA0).
+The first step in the process of making this map was to download the [USGS waterfall database GeoJSON file](https://doi.org/doi:10.5066/P9QQTKA0).
 From that list, I selected Taughannock Falls in New York as my focus.

 Next, I downloaded elevation data from USGS centered on the coordinates for the waterfall.